Cover-up tattoo: Unwanted past tattoos

 A person may seek a cover-up tattoo if they wish to distance themselves from existing tattoos.
 The simplest reason is that they do not like how a tattoo appears on their body.
 In particular, cover-ups are associated with regret for the original tattoo.
 A 2013 study of tattoo removal and cover-up recipients found that regret often stems from dissatisfaction with the narrative that the tattoo represents, either due to the tattoo not being meaningful or to the symbolism being unsatisfying.
 Tattoo artists who do cover-ups are commonly asked to cover tattoos related to a person's past relationship.
 People also cover up tattoos related to non-romantic relationships, such as relatives from whom they have become estranged.

 As tattoos grew more mainstream in the 1990s and even more in the 2000s, celebrity tattoos received significant attention, especially cover-ups of couples tattoos after breakups.
 After breaking up with actress Winona Ryder in 1993, actor Johnny Depp partially covered up a "Winona Forever" tattoo, to read "Wino Forever".
 Further notable post-breakup cover-ups include Denise Richards and Angelina Jolie.

 Popular culture in the 2010s included further growth in the popularity of tattoos and coverage of celebrity cover-up tattoos.
-In 2017, influencer Kylie Jenner had her "T" for rapper Tyga changed to "LA" after their breakup.
+In 2017, influencer Kylie Jenner had her lowercase "t" for rapper Tyga changed to "la" after their breakup.
 After marital separation in 2020, Nick Cannon replaced a large back tattoo of singer Mariah Carey's first name with a depiction of the crucifixion of Jesus.
 Comedian Pete Davidson and singer Ariana Grande got a combined 16 tattoos relating to each other before breaking off their engagement in 2018, then multiple cover-ups.